rommguy/react-custom-scroll/README.md

 </CustomScroll>
 ```

-To design the scroll handle, change the inner-handle class css properties in customScroll.css
+### How to change the design ?
+Your own custom design can be applied by styling these 2 classes in your css:

+- custom-scrollbar - this class styles the container of the scroll handle, you can use it if your handle width is greater than the defaul.
+- inner-handle - this class stlyes the handle itself, you can use it to change the color, background, border and such of the handle

+You can see a usage example in example/firstComp/firstComp.scss

 ### Options (react props)